mtellal/ft_transcendence/README.md

 ### Events

+#### Users Gateway

+The Users Gateway doesn't listen to any events, however it emits:
+- updatedFriend: will send an updated User object to every user of a friendlist in case of update (profile picture, name...)

+- updatedMember: will send an updated User object to every user of every channel joined by the user

+- receivedRequest: will be sent to the recipient of a friend request once it is posted

+- addedFriend: will be sent to the user who sent the friend request only if it is accepted

+- removedFriend: will be sent to the user if he has been removed from a friend list

-#### Backend
+#### Chat Gateway

+Channel creation is done through a request, once a channel is created, a 'newChannel' event is emitted to every member of the newly created Channel

 The backend listens to these events:
 - 'message': Takes the channelId and the content of the message in the dto.
-Message will be emited only to the users of that room.
+Message will be emited only to the users of that room through a 'message' event
-- 'createChannel': Takes a name (optional), a type, a password (optional), a member list and an administrator list (both optional).
-Creates a channel with the given type and name, adds the specified users to the channel at its creation.

 - 'joinChannel': Takes a channelId and a password (optional).
 Join the given channel.
-- 'leaveChannel': Takes a channelId.
+Will emit 'joinedChannel' to the room when the User is added to the Channel in the db

 - 'addtoChannel': Takes a channelId and a userId.
 Only administrators can add someone to a channel.
+Will emit 'addedtoChannel' to the room and to the newly added User

+- 'leaveChannel': Takes a channelId.
+Will emit 'leftChannel' to the room and 'ownerChanged' if the user who left was the owner of the Channel

 - 'kickUser', 'banUser': Takes a channelId, userId and a reason (optional).
 Administrators can use admin actions on members and owner can use admin action on anyone.
-Emits a notification to the serv when an admin action was taken.
+Emits a 'kickedUser' event

 - 'muteUser': Takes a channelId, userId, a duration and a reason (optional).
 A muted user can't send messages to the given channel.
+Emits a 'mutedUser' event to the room

+- 'unmuteUser': Takes a channelId and a userId.
+Only an admin can unmute a User and only an owner can unmute an admin.
+Emits a 'unmutedUser' to the room

+- 'banUser': Takes a channelId, userId and a reason (optional).
+Emits 'bannedUser' to the room and forcibly removed the User from the channel via socket.leave(...)

+- 'unbanUser': Takes a channelId and a userId.
+Emits 'unbannedUser' to the room.

 - 'makeAdmin': Takes a channelId and a userId.
 Only the owner can make someone else admin.
+Emits 'madeAdmin' to the room

+- 'removeAdmin': Takes a channelId and a userId.
+Emits 'removedAdmin' to the room

-- 'updateChannel': Takes a type (optional) and/or a password (optional).
-If you're trying to make a channel protected by a password, a PROTECTED type is required else we'll throw an error
+- 'updateChannel': Takes a channedId and a name (optional) or a type (optional) or a password (optional).
+Emits 'updatedChannel' to the room with the updatedChannel object

-I added an 'addedtoChannel' event that will be emited to a user that has been newly added to a channel.
-Let me know if it is useful or not to allow the list of channels of a user to be updated.
-Check the dtos in backend/src/chat/dto to see what the server is expecting to receive
+- 'sendInvite': Takes a channelId and a gametype in the dto.
+Can't send an invite if muted.
+Emits the invite as a message with the type INVITE and the gameId of the newly created game room as content

+- 'acceptInvite': Takes a message id as a parameter.
+If it's a valid invite, will emit 'acceptedInvite' to both players with the game room object containing relevant info

+#### Games Gateway

+The Games gateway listens to those events:

+- 'join': Takes a dto corresponding to the gametype (CLASSIC, SPEEDUP, HARDMODE).
+Will join a pending game with that gametype if found.
+Else will create a game and wait for another player.
+It will emit:
+  - In both cases: 'joinedGame' with the game room
+  - 'waitingforP2' if a game is created and we're waiting for another player
+  - 'foundGame': if a pending game is found
+  - 'GameStart': When the game is ready (two players joined)

+- 'joinInvite': Takes a gameId as parameter.
+Uses the same events as 'join'.
+However, the match will only start if both users are connected to the game socket and joined the room.

+- 'cancel': Deletes a matchmaking game

+- 'moveUp': takes a roomId (number) as parameter

+- 'moveDown': same as above

+The Games gateway emits those events:

+- 'updatedState': sends a GameState object to the room every 17ms

+- 'finishedGame': sends the updated Game object to the room when it's over (P1Wins or P2Wins)

 <hr/>